The Best Yarn for Crochet Baskets (and Why It Matters)

 When I crochet a basket with t-shirt yarn, each stitch pops.
 The walls are thick, the edges firm, and the finished basket has a weight and presence that commands attention.
 I remember making a bright turquoise t-shirt yarn basket for my craft supplies — it practically demanded a spot on the desk because it looked so substantial and fun.

 The tricky part with t-shirt yarn is consistency.
 Thickness can vary slightly between batches, so your stitches might not be perfectly uniform.
 But that irregularity adds charm, making the basket feel handmade in a way that’s impossible to achieve with perfectly smooth cotton.
-My T-Shirt Yarn Basket Guide [link to guide] shares tips for dealing with variable thickness.
+My T-Shirt Yarn Basket Mini Course is an easy way to get started.

 T-Shirt Yarn Plant Pot Cover.
 Get Your Copy Of The Pattern Here.